 - Consider talking to a financial advisor about the pros and cons of investing in microcap stocks and whether they could be a good fit for your portfolio.
 If you don’t have a financial advisor yet, finding one doesn’t have to be difficult.
-SmartAsset’s financial advisor matching tool can help you connect with a professional advisor locally that’s right for you.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’re not comfortable investing in individual microcap stocks, you could try a microcap equity mutual fund instead.
 These funds allow you to spread your investment dollars across multiple microcap holdings.
 If you’re interested in microcap funds, take time to look at the fund’s underlying holdings as well as its performance history.
 And of course, keep the expense ratio in mind since this determines how much you pay to own the fund each year.

 Photo credit: ©iStock.com/MicroStockHub, ©iStock.com/Melpomenem, ©iStock.com/gorodenkoff